babel/website/_includes/tools/jasmine/usage.md

 }
 ```

-This file is create when you setup project with `jasmine init` command.
+This file is created when you setup a project with the `jasmine init` command.

 <blockquote class="babel-callout babel-callout-info">
   <p>